Should I take a DNA ancestry test?

 So when they say you're 4% Italian or 30% Nigerian, like they're just kind of making a guess about how closely the SNPs in your DNA resemble others in their database.

-Yeah, so it's it's not like there's this conclusive, objective scientific idea of like you are officially Italian.
+Yeah, so it's not like there's this conclusive, objective scientific idea of like you are officially Italian.
+Yeah, yeah.

-It'd actually probably be a little problematic if there was like official definition of different ethnicities.
+It actually probably be a little problematic if there was like an official definition of different ethnicities.
+Right.

 But your results that these companies give you can change over time as like these companies like change their algorithms and like get more people in their database.

-I think it's pretty much undeniable if you get matched with someone who seems like a sibling or a parent or a first cousin.
+I think it's pretty much undeniable if you, if you get matched with someone who seems like a sibling or a parent or a first cousin.

-And I think this is kind of an interesting maybe thing about your question here because this thing that you don't want is actually the thing that these tests can give you you most clearly.
+And I think this is kind of an interesting maybe thing about your question here because this thing that you don't want is actually the thing that the that these tests can give you most clearly.

-That is, if other family members have also signed up for these things.
+That is if other family members have also signed up for these things.
+Yeah.

 What other downsides?